rschristopher/ischristtrue.com/src/modern-views/christianity.md

 # Modern Christianity

 Modern Christianity is often maligned, including by Christians themselves.
-The more sincere you are in your faith, the further you will feel from the sinless perfection that we are called to.
+The more sincere you are in your faith, the further you will feel from the sinless perfection to which we are called -- in other words, supremely humbled before God.

-And yet we often see boastful Christians, convinced of their status as one of the *elect", that they already are *saved*.
+And yet we often see boastful Christians, convinced of their status as one of the *elect", that they already are *saved*, predestined even -- which is very much the antithesis of humility.

+## Modern Church

-It is said that if there were a perfect church, it would cease being perfect the moment you joined -- and this is of course true as we are all sinners deserving death.
+It is said that if there were a perfect church, it would cease being perfect the moment you joined -- and this is of course true as we are all sinners, irredeemable by our own actions.
-And while there can be no perfect church, it is clear that there are false and heretical churches claiming to be Christian.
+And while there can be no perfect church, it is clear that there exists false and heretical churches claiming to be Christian, actively promoting heresies.
 These are -- to be clear -- churches in the spirit of antichrist.

-In other words, if we take the gospel seriously, it becomes clear that many modern Christian churches are preaching heretical messages contrary to the teachings of Christ.
+In other words, if we take the gospel seriously, it becomes clear that many modern Christian churches are preaching heretical messages contrary to the Biblical teachings of Christ.
-And not just the obvious transgender Marxist ideologues masquerading as Christians, but more subtly with female pastors or political messaging from the pulpit.
+And not just the obvious transgender Marxist ideologues masquerading as Christians, but more subtly with female pastors and [moderm](index.md) political messaging from the pulpit.

-Heresies come in many forms, as do temptations.
+*Heresies come in many forms, as do temptations.*